nguyenhaidang94/CustomerReviewAnalysis/README.md

-### Project aims at doing Aspect and Sentiment Analysis (Aspect-based sentiment analysis) for customer reviews to help shop owner/restaurant better understand their feedback and improve service quality.
+### Project aims at doing Aspect and Sentiment Analysis (Aspect-based sentiment analysis) for customer reviews.
+It helps shop owner/restaurant better understand their feedback and improve service quality.
 It includes two tasks:
 * Identify the topic that is mentioned in each customer feedback.
 * Identify the polarity of each comments (whether it is positive or negative)